Safe drinking water legislation

 Safe drinking water is a fundamental requirement for maintaining public health and supporting healthy communities.
 It is essential that there are mechanisms in place to ensure a consistent approach to the delivery of safe drinking water that will be both practical and protective of public health.

-The Safe Drinking Water Act 2011 was passed by State Parliament in May 2011 and commenced on 1 March 2013.
+The Safe Drinking Water Act 2011 and Safe Drinking Water Regulations 2012 commenced on 1 March 2013.
 The Act is based on the implementation of the Australian Drinking Water Guidelines with key components being consistent with interstate and international legislation including:

 - registration of drinking water providers